pauldorehill/FSharp.Data.Cypher/README.md

 ## Type Provider

 It could be possible to have typed access to the graph using a [Type Provider](https://docs.microsoft.com/en-us/dotnet/fsharp/tutorials/type-providers/)... but no time for that just yet.
 A starting point may be a script that could be run to generate all the types based of a graph.

+## Setup
+The test project expects a local graph to be running on:
+- `bolt://localhost:7687`
+- No authentication `AuthTokens.None`
+- The `Movie Graph` loaded `:play movie-graph`

 ## Examples